Sections Of This Article:

 Other art movements which inspire watches include Neoclassicism, with its aesthetic austerity and simplicity being mainly a reaction to the flamboyant extravagance of Baroque and Rococo periods which came before.
 This art movement is an inspiration behind the A. Lange & Söhne Lange 1:

-The Bauhaus or art jewelry influence can be seen in the unpolished machined surfaces on Ochs Und Junior watches, or the deliberately rough 3D printed textures on parts of Holthinrichs watches (below), as well as the use of materials like wood or stone in organic watches.
+The Bauhaus or art jewellery influence can be seen in the unpolished machined surfaces on Ochs Und Junior watches, or the deliberately rough 3D printed textures on parts of Holthinrichs watches (below), as well as the use of materials like wood or stone in organic watches.

 The Need For A Story

-The story should ideally be the fundamental origins of the watch design, rather than added after the event for marketing purposes as with the understandably disliked use of limited-editions for no good reason (such as just changing the color of the dial).
+The story should ideally be the fundamental origins of the watch design, rather than added after the event for marketing purposes as with the understandably disliked use of limited-editions for no good reason (such as just changing the colour of the dial).

-Many microbrands start designing a watch because what they want either doesn’t exist or is very expensive, giving them a great starting point for a brand story.
+Many microbrands start designing a watch because what they want either doesn’t exist or was very expensive, giving them a great starting point for a brand story.
 For example, company founder, Abingdon Mullin, of Abingdonco, had the idea for her brand when, after finishing pilot training, she realized that there were no pilots watches for women.
 So she founded the watch brand for adventurous women like herself.

 Here are a few examples of watches with a great story that also inspired design elements: